TIBCOSoftware/snappydata/docs/jobs.md

     --class  io.snappydata.examples.CreateAndLoadAirlineDataJob \
     --app-jar $SNAPPY_HOME/lib/quickstart-0.1.0-SNAPSHOT.jar
 ```
-This utility submits the job and returns a JSON that has a jobId of this job.
+The utility snappy-job.sh submits the job and returns a JSON that has a jobId of this job.

+- --lead option specifies the host name of the lead node along with the port on which it accepts jobs (8090)
+- --app-name option specifies the name given to the submitted app
+-  --class specifies the name of the class that implements of the spark job to be run
+-  --app-jar specifies the jar file that packages the code for spark job

+The status returned by the utility is shown below:

 ```
 {
   "status": "STARTED",